Early Life in Saskatchewan

 - Vice-President, Ukrainian Canadian Foundation of Taras Shevchenko, Winnipeg, 1964-

-- Vice-President, Ukrainian National (Fraternal) Association Inc, New Jersey 1970 and later as Supreme Director for Canada, he supported the publication of Ukraine: A Concise Encyclopedia, University of Toronto Press, 1971;
+- Vice-President, Ukrainian National Association (UNA) Inc, New Jersey, 1970-74 and Supreme Director for Canada 1974-86; supporting the publication of Ukraine: A Concise Encyclopedia, University of Toronto Press, 1971;

 - Honourary Chairman, Ukraine Millennium Foundation, 1983-86.